With these 7 things to do when short on children’s ministry volunteers, you’ll solve a volunteer crisis quickly.

 If you’re staring at empty rooms and you can hear the impending approach of small feet heading for your ministry, don’t panic!
 We’ve got a few handy, in-a-pinch solutions that’ll get you and your ministry through a volunteer shortage.

-5. Close classrooms.
 This is something that makes many children’s ministers shudder, but in some cases it may be your best option.
 First, determine what your room or class capacity is and what your procedure for closing a class will be.
 Your adult-to-child ratio should follow your state’s health and human services recommendations.
-Click here to learn what to say when you close a classroom.